ellipsephp/ellipsephp.github.io/_posts/2018-03-26-resolving-callables-and-class-names.md

 ## Resolving callables

-It can be useful to use callables as middleware and request handler for small applications or for quick prototyping.
+It can be useful to use callables as middleware and request handlers for small applications or for quick prototyping.

 The packages [ellipse/middleware-callable](https://github.com/ellipsephp/middleware-callable) and [ellipse/handlers-callable](https://github.com/ellipsephp/handlers-callable) provide implementations of PSR-15 middleware and request handler using a callable to produce a response.